 Some plants do well and some don’t.

-It’s a part of gardening.
+It’s a part of the gardening experience.

 But there are some things that we have control over when growing a garden.